 For some states within the United States, the limit of THC in hemp products is zero.
 This means any products that contain hemp-derived CBD must contain zero THC.
 In other states, you can use hemp-derived CBD if the THC content is under 0.3%.

 This is because of the 2018 Farm Bill that legalized hemp production at the federal level across the United States.
-The Farm Bill states that as long as your hemp-derived CBD products contain less than 0.3% THC, the product is not a federally controlled substance.
+The Farm Bill states that as long as the hemp in your hemp-derived CBD products contains not more than 0.3% THC, the product is not a federally controlled substance.